 Phishing Emails & Links

 Phishing emails are another popular method of tricking people into downloading malicious software or visiting harmful websites.

 The browser hijacker might send out a significant quantity of emails to random people to spread malicious attachments.

 Once someone downloads the infected attachment, they’ll automatically install browser hijacking software.

-The installation of browser hijacking software can also be enabled by simply clicking on a malicious link.
+The hijacker can also enable installation of browser hijacking software by tricking the user into simply clicking on a malicious link.

 A link doesn’t always redirect you to the website you thought you were going to visit, but instead, redirects you to a hijacker’s website.

 There is always the possibility of clicking on the wrong link.
-The link could be placed on a website, email, messaging application, forum, YouTube comment, etc.
+The link could on a website, email, messaging application, forum, YouTube comment, etc.

-Simple and only solution: don’t ever open or click on any attachments or links in emails when the sender is unknown.
+The simple and only solution: don’t ever open or click on any attachments or links in emails when you don’t know the sender.